AMDatIMDEA/tda-segmentor/docs/README.md

 ### Distance grid generation

 For nanoporous materials, the distance grids can be generated from the software package [Zeo++](http://www.zeoplusplus.org/).
-These files are saved in the Gaussian cube format with an extension *.cube* and can be read directly into the tda-segmentor code.
+The grids are saved in the Gaussian cube format with an extension *.cube* and can be read directly into the tda-segmentor code.

 ### Energy grid generation

 The energy grids are generated from the interaction of a guest molecule with the nanoporous material.
 These can be generated from the Julia software package [PorousMaterials.jl](https://github.com/SimonEnsemble/PorousMaterials.jl).
 This generates too a grid file in the Gaussian cube format (*.cube*) and can be read directly into the tda-segmentor code.
-Note that the energy grid generated can have points with **Inf** values at some certain grid points; such strings are identified and are alread fixed in the reader function of the tda-segmentor code.
+Note that the energy grid generated can have points with **Inf** values at some certain grid points; such strings are identified and are already fixed in  the tda-segmentor code.

 ## Usage

-The code has many functionalities that are implemented as various modules such as the **persistence curve**, **accessible void graph**, **solid segmentation**, **accessible solid graph**, etc. Once an analysis is run, the code generates a log file on which lot of information such as the number of grid points, grid resolution, and a commentary on the analysis are stored.
-All the results of an analysis are stored in the folder **segmentor-baseFileName.results/**
+The code has many functionalities that are implemented as various modules such as the **persistence curve**, **accessible void graph**, **solid segmentation**, **accessible solid graph**, etc. Once an analysis is run, the code generates a log file on which lots of information such as the number of grid points, grid resolution, and a commentary on the analysis are stored.
+All the results of an analysis are stored in the folder **segmentor-baseFileName.results/**, where if the input file name is *FAU.cube*, the baseFileName is *FAU*.

-Given an input grid with limited information, the first step can be to plot the persistence curve of the scalar field.
+Given an input grid with limited information, the first step in topological analysis would be to plot the persistence curve of the scalar field.

 ### Persistence Curve